Note that this post contains affiliate links and we may earn a small commission at no extra cost to you if you buy something.

 The Best Studio Headphones

-We have only added the best headphones in 2017 to this list.
+We have only added the best value headphones to this list.
 While neglecting some which might be overpriced or carry a lot of hype and less value.

 |Audio-Technica ATH-M50x||Over the ear||2.1 lbs||9.8 ft|